CHEK-DT, IND, Victoria

 Westcom TV Group

 David Armstrong, owner of CKDA-AM & FM Radio acquired the licence for low power CKTV Television which had not yet signed on the air.
 When the station began broadcasting the Indian Head test pattern on December 1, it had the call sign of CHEK-TV.
 Victoria's first television station began operation at 5:00 p.m. with the voice of announcer Len Carlson heard behind an O Canada film.
+Philip Barter, who started with CJAV Port Alberni at the age of 14, signed CHEK on the air.
+He was also the station’s weatherman and had last been with CKDA (since 1953).
 More than 200 government and business officials and other guests, along with vice president and general manager Charles R. White, were present for the opening ceremonies at the newly built studio at 3963 Epsom Drive in suburban Saanich.
 The transmitter was also located in Saanich and broadcast with an effective radiated power of 1,800 watts video and 900 watts audio.
 CHEK-TV channel 6 was British Columbia's first private television station, a CBC affiliate and only the second TV outlet in the province.
 CHEK would be the first Canadian TV station to be equipped for colour telecasting even though no colour programs would be aired until such programming was made available through the CBC.

 In the first year of operation, CHEK aired a locally produced program entitled "The TV House Party Show".